Vitamin MePA Testimonials

 once again, I reset my Fitbit's sleep goal, this time to 8 hours.
 All this time, I was feeling much more rested and had so much more energy during the day.
 I thought, "Surely my ejection fraction (EF) has improved!"

 The Echo from the previous year had shown that my heart was definitely following the path toward total heart failure.
-My left ventricle was significantly enlarged as was my left atria.
-The right atria was moderately enlarged.
+My left ventricle was significantly enlarged as was my left atrium.
+The right atrium was moderately enlarged.
 All that was left was to wait for my right ventricle to enlarge, and then it would be time for a heart transplant.
 I repeatedly asked of my Cardiologists, over the next few months, if the heart enlargement could backtrack.
 Each time I was told no, too much damage.
 Their plan was to see how long they could hold me at this point and keep me stable.
 In mid November 2017, another Echo-Cardiogram was performed to check the condition

 of my heart and it's current EF.
 The results were surprising and tantalizing.

 First of all, the left ventricle was still significantly enlarged.
-However, the left atria was only mildly enlarged!?
+However, the left atrium was only mildly enlarged!?
 That meant the heart failure was indeed backtracking and my heart was healing.
-The right side of my heart was difficult to visualize this time, so no information was known about my right atria.
+The right side of my heart was difficult to visualize this time, so no information was known about my right atrium.
 But, it would be safe to assume that it also was decreased in size based on the progression/regression of heart failure.
 The most surprising result of all, based on my decreased need for sleep and my surging energy, was that my heart's ejection fraction was still the same as the previous year!
 It made no logical or medical sense!
 I can only

 attribute it all to MePA.
 At my Cardiologist appointment in December, my protocol was switched from keeping me stable for as long as possible before a heart transplant, to putting me on some new meds that should help to heal my heart further and hopefully move me further away from the heart transplant route.